 - Total number of Full and Part-Time Employees in 20 or more weeks in the current or preceding year.
 This calculation looks at the number of employees for determining if Medicare can be primary.
 This represents the highest number of employees reported during a single pay period in the timeframe.
 To qualify as Medicare primary a group must have fewer than 20 employees on this line and complete additional registration paperwork.

 - Participation Rate.
 This is calculated line 8 divided by line 7.

 - Continuation Program in Effect.
-If line 9 is over for over 50% of the work days in the preceding year, the group qualifies for COBRA treatment, else State Continuation.
+If line 9 is over 19 for over 50% of the work days in the preceding year, the group qualifies for COBRA treatment, otherwise, it's State Continuation.

 - Medicare Primary.
-If line 10 is under 20 and the Participating Employer has employees over 65 and otherwise eligible, they may want to apply for the Medicare Primary exemption.
+If line 10 is under 20 and the Participating Employer has employees over 65 and otherwise eligible, they may be able to apply for the Medicare Primary exemption.

 A. Average Employee Rate (Total).
 This is the rate being charged by the Plan for each additional enrolled employee.

 B. Employee Required Contribution (In Dollars).
 This is the amount employees are required to contribute to employee-only coverage.
 Provide only the amounts employees must contribute to employee-only coverage and not the contribution cost for family or other tiers of coverage.

 C. Contribution Percentage.
 This should not exceed 75% for employee-only coverage.
 This is the percentage of the cost of coverage that is Bourne by employees.